CorrelAid/correlaid_website/README.md

 look for the corresponding contact on the CorrelAid website and contact them.

+There are mainly two ways to contribute, and both are very much welcome and
+appreciated:

-There are mainly two ways to contribute, and both are very much welcome and appreciated.
-First and foremost feedback in the for of issues (bugs, suggestions, feature requests) and the discussion thereof is the foundation for anybody actually implementing anything.
+- First and foremost, feedback in the form of **issues** (bugs, suggestions, feature requests) and the discussion thereof is the foundation for anybody actually implementing anything.

-The second way to contribute is to make improvements to the source code (and related files) themselves.
+- The second way to contribute is to **make improvements to the source code** (and related files) themselves.
 Such changes should always address an existing issue to make organization easier.

 ### Contribution process

-The first goal of the contribution process should be to make a _successful_ pull request to the `preview` branch.
+The first goal of the contribution process should be to make a _successful_ pull request to the `main` branch.
 While this sounds simple enough, there is a little bit of setup involved in making a PR _successful_.
 Mainly the criteria
 are:

 - The PR should be clearly associated with an issue (link the issue in the PR) and should be coming from a branch that can be associated with that issue as well.
 - There should be no merge conflicts.
 - The PR should pass the continuous integration checks.